AntonAcorn/QuotationService/README.md

 The API service allows:

 * Creation of a user account (deletion and other CRUD operations not requested).
-* Addition, viewing (including a method to get a random quote), modification, and deletion of quotes
+* Addition, viewing, get a random quote, modification, and deletion of quotes
-Quote properties include content, date of creation / update, link to user who posted it,
-* link to votes;
+Quote properties include content, date of creation / update, link to user who posted it, link to votes;
 voting on quotes (either upvote or downvote);
 view of the top and worse 10 quotes, the details of each quote, and ideally